 Exploring Vinh Moc Tunnels

 As we entered the tunnels, we stooped low, trying not to crack our heads on the ceiling.
 “These tunnels were made for Vietnamese” our guide, Hai, explained cheerfully.
 She remained upright throughout, a luxury not afforded to us western giants.
-Around the entrance, we saw shovel marks in the clay, a reminder that this vast tunnel network had all been dug by hand.
-Descending into the darkness, we were hit by a wall of heat.
+As we continued, shovel marks in the clay reminded us that this vast tunnel network had all been dug by hand.
+Descending further into the darkness, we were hit by a wall of heat.
 On a chilly grey day, the constant warm humidity of the tunnels was greatly appreciated.